openai/rosbridge/README.md

 # rviz -d navigation.rviz
 ```

+## Fetch simulator

 Demo:
 ```
 # roslaunch fetch_gazebo_demo demo.launch
 ```

+### Challenges:
+ * How to capture and replay rviz output?
+Can render return some sort of key into the log which can be rendered later on demand rather than in real-time?

 ## Fetch high level
  * See [Docs](http://docs.fetchrobotics.com/), especially the [API](http://docs.fetchrobotics.com/api_overview.html)